eam-00/Linux-Notes/Keyboard/linux-notes-keyboard.md

 ## Set the Page Back & Page Forward as PgUp & PgDown buttons

 The "old" Thinkpad keyboards has a Page Back and Page Forward buttons right by the arrow keys.
 I find those unbearable annoying and prone to cause disasters.
+Issuing the following, as root or via sudo, turns those keys onto a Page Up and Page Down buttons: